 - Centerlink benefit (CRN) card

-- Medicare card, if you have lost these we can support you in contacting Medicare to obtain these details , however, please bring Identification along with you.
+- Medicare card, if you have lost these we can support you in contacting Medicare to obtain these details, however please bring Identification with you.

-- If you are on medications bring a one months supply of your medications in their original containers including including labels with your name on it.
+- If you are on medications bring a one month supply of your medications in their original containers including labels with your name on it.

 Centerlink Benefit Contribution

-your financial contribution toward participation in the program, this will be discussed throughout the assessment interview .
-The residents Centerlink payment goes into a supervised trust fund account and you will receive a weekly allowance for personal expenses.
-Come prepared with enough personal resources to last approximately 3 weeks, it sometimes take this long for Centerlink benefit to build up into your account. .
+Your financial contribution toward participation in the program will be discussed throughout the assessment interview.
+The resident’s Centerlink payment goes into a supervised trust fund account and will receive a weekly allowance for personal expenses.
+Come prepared with enough personal resources to last approximately 3 weeks, as it sometimes takes this long for Centerlink benefit to build up into your account.

-Settle all bills, loans or direct bedits or put them on hold or possibly allocate someone to do this for you prior to admission.
+Settle all bills, loans or direct debits or put them on hold, or possibly allocate someone to do this for you prior to admission.